ablwr/ablwr.github.io/_posts/2019-09-19-ffv1-bigger-than-before.md

 FFV1 as an encoding format, including more granular fixity checking, both being open source for integrity and integration in the future and for transparency purposes, reversibility ([RAWcooked](https://mediaarea.net/RAWcooked) being an example of this), lossless quality, and more.

-Another appealing attribute is the space saving, with an example [mentioned here on Twitter](https://twitter.com/NKrabben/status/919948316305186816) from NYPL's Head of Digital Preservation.
+Another appealing and much-touted attribute is the space saving, with an example [mentioned here on Twitter](https://twitter.com/NKrabben/status/919948316305186816) from NYPL's Head of Digital Preservation.
 When thinking through the size of